pariajm/e2e-asr-and-disfluency-removal-evaluator/README.md

 ### Align and Score

 The format of files passed to `--ref` and `--hyp` should be one sentence per line.
 All words in reference and hypothesis files should be in lowercase, except for gold disfluent words in reference which are presented in uppercase letters.
+Check *ref* and *hyp* lists in `aligner.py` to see the expected format.

 To align the reference and hypothesis transcripts and calculate WER using a standard ASR alginment algorithm:
 ```